This article takes a look at what Aer Lingus is offering now in terms of loyalty and how you can turn any points earned to your advantage.

 Aer Lingus Flights

-In the Green tier you earn 3 Avios points per €1 spent on flight only.
+In the Green tier you earn 3 Avios points per €1 spent on flights only.
 It excludes taxes or any extra spend on seating or baggage.
 You can earn more Avios points on the other tiers – the higher the tier, the more points.

 You can also earn Avios when flying with British Airways and United Airlines too.
 And you earn Air Miles points on top of this.